sethsteenken/homelab/main_server/readme.md

 | Watchtower | * | Daily 4am |
 | Plex Cleanup | * | Daily 1am-2am |
 | Healthchecks.io | * | Every 10 minutes |

+## Notes

+DNS configuration is set for each service to point to `pi_hole` container as well as use a public DNS server like Cloudflare's `1.1.1.1`.
+This is done to address unknown DNS resolution issue with containers not able to resolve public hostnames.